Studies of Cherenkov Photon Production in PbF$_2$ Crystals using Proton Beams at Fermilab: Results

 Comparison of the rising time and decay times between four different rotation angles are shown in Fig.~\ref{fig:rising_decay_time}.
 The decay time (approximately 15 ns) is found to be independent of the rotation angle, dominated by the \sipm\ and electronics responses.
 In contrast, the rising time (approximately 2 ns) remains relatively stable from 0 to $\pm 70^{\circ}$ but begins to differ beyond $\pm 70^{\circ}$.

 Due to the geometric symmetry in our experimental setup, channels 0 and 7, 1 and 6, 2 and 5, and 3 and 4, are mirror images of each other.
 Consequently, we anticipate similar responses when the rotation angle is flipped.
-Figure~\ref{fig:ch_comparison_angle} illustrates the average number of detected photons as a function of the rotation angle for channels 0 and 7.
+Figure~\ref{fig:ch_comparison_angle} illustrates the average ADC value as a function of the rotation angle for channels 0 and 7.
 Data acquired with negative rotation angles are mirrored to positive rotation angles.
 It is evident that the data obtained with $-\theta$ for channel 0 closely resemble the data obtained with $+\theta$ for channel 7.
 Similarly, the data obtained with $-\theta$ for channel 7 closely resemble the data obtained with $+\theta$ for channel 0.

 Figure~\ref{fig:average_timing_spectrum} illustrates the average timing spectra for four representative channels (0 and 1 on side A, and 6 and 7 on side B) at three different rotation angles: $0^{\circ}$, $-30^{\circ}$, and $+30^{\circ}$.
 The peak amplitudes are comparable across all four channels at $0^{\circ}$, indicating a similar count of Cherenkov photons reaching both ends of the crystal.
 In addition, on average channels 1 and 6 detect approximately two more Cherenkov photons than channels 0 and 7, consistent with expectations from the simulation.
 This difference primarily arises from the relative positions of these \sipms.
 For $\theta=+30^{\circ} (-30^{\circ})$, we anticipate more Cherenkov photons reaching side A (B) compared to side B (A), which aligns with the observed data in Fig.~\ref{fig:average_timing_spectrum}.